programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Words on the left refer more closely to the event of George Floyd's murder itself, and may have been a stronger focal point for commenters identifying with the political left.
 Words on the right refer more broadly to social forces, violence, consequences, and other international concerns.
 These may be more indicative of commenters approaching the issue from the political right - although it is risky to read too much into any single finding.

-{% include figure.html filename="or-en-text-mining-youtube-comments-7.jpg" alt="Visual description of figure image" caption="Figure 4: Visualization of Wordfish model of all comments" %}
+{% include figure.html filename="or-en-text-mining-youtube-comments-7.jpg" alt="Visualization of WordFish model showing relative comment placement color-coded by partisanship of video channel" caption="Figure 4: Visualization of WordFish model showing relative comment placement color-coded by partisanship of video channel" %}

 This visualization arrays comments - our documents - along the same horizontal axis, with blue plotting points representing comments from left-leaning channels and red plotting points representing comments from right-leaning channels.
 Note that the colors are *not* clearly grouped!